optimistictech/blinqpay-assessment/README.md

 -FlutterwaveProcessor: A processor with a 3% fee and support for multiple currencies.

 ## License
-This package is open-source software licensed under the [MIT license].
+This package is open-source software licensed under the [MIT license](mypage.com).